-I do enjoy a mince pie – rich pastry surrounding a sweet & spicy dried fruit filling.
+Maybe you already enjoyed some Chanukah mince pies in December, at the height of the traditional mince pie season?
+Personally, I love a mince pie – rich pastry surrounding a sweet & spicy dried fruit filling.
 Yum.
-But typically I’m left with part of a jar of mincemeat (or mince pie filling if you’re American) and it sits in the fridge until August when I throw it away.
+But typically part of a jar of mincemeat (or mince pie filling if you’re American) is leftover and it sits in the fridge until August when I throw it away.

-So these mince pie hamantaschen were not only a way to extend the natural season of the mince pie, and enjoy them into the spring, but also a way to reduce waste.
+These mince pie hamantaschen therefore provided an opportunity to extend the natural season of the mince pie, and enjoy them into the spring, but also a way to reduce waste.
 Win-win!

-Funnily enough, the first time I ever made hamantaschen (an undisclosed number of years ago) I followed a recipe for a traditional dried fruit filling which was actually not a million miles away from spicy fruity mincemeat.
+Funnily enough, the first time I ever made hamantaschen I followed a recipe for a traditional dried fruit filling which was not a million miles away from spicy fruity mincemeat.
 So these mince pie hamantaschen are almost traditional.
-Almost.

-I mixed my mincemeat with some extra nuts and a good splosh of brandy, because, well, why not?
+I mixed my mincemeat with some extra nuts and a good splosh of brandy.
 A little extra alcohol is certainly encouraged on Purim, so why not add it to the confectionery?
-Why not indeed.
 And the nuts?
 I just like nuts.
 You can leave them out if you prefer a less crunchy filling.

-One last thing, if unlike me, you don’t have half a jar of mincemeat kicking around the back of your fridge, you may want to rustle some up for these hamantaschen.
-This traditional recipe from Supper in the Suburbs looks great (you’ll need about a quarter of it for this recipe), or there’s this Christmas Mincemeat recipe from the Crafty Larder (makes 6 jars).
+And if, unlike me, you don’t have half a jar of mincemeat kicking around the back of your fridge, you may want to rustle some up for these hamantaschen.
+The kiddush wine mincemeat in my Chanukah mince pies is easy and delicious.
+This traditional recipe from Supper in the Suburbs looks great (you’ll need about a quarter of it for this recipe).
 For something less traditional, how about Instant Chocolate Mincemeat from Farmersgirl Kitchen or Chilli & Chocolate mincemeat from Tin & Thyme.

 Want deliciously easy, family-friendly recipes like this one delivered straight to your inbox?
 Click here to sign up.
 (Of course, I’ll never pass on your email address to anyone.)